amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 * @IntentMapping - map an [IntentRequest](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/model/IntentRequest.html) by name or intent type to a method
 * @RequestInterceptor - call a method as a [RequestInterceptor](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/dispatcher/request/interceptor/RequestInterceptor.html) in the request handler chain
 * @ResponseInterceptor - call a method as a [ResponseInterceptor](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/dispatcher/request/interceptor/ResponseInterceptor.html) in the request handler chain
-* @ExceptionHandler - map an exception type to a method which will recover return a response
+* @ExceptionHandler - map an exception type to a method which will recover with a response

 The following demonstrates the use of a controller: